expo/expo/docs/pages/bare/existing-apps.md

 If you want to use parts of the Expo SDK in your existing React Native app, you are in the right place.

-Most packages in the Expo SDK depend on a React Native module dependency injection and utility library called [react-native-unimodules](https://github.com/expo/expo/tree/master/packages/react-native-unimodules).
-Once it is installed and configured in your app, you can install other packages from the Expo SDK just as you would any other React Native library.
+**Most packages in the Expo SDK depend on a React Native module dependency injection and utility library called [react-native-unimodules](https://github.com/expo/expo/tree/master/packages/react-native-unimodules).
+Once it is installed and configured in your app, you can install other packages from the Expo SDK just as you would any other React Native library.**

-> 💡 react-native-unimodules has a minimal overhead on your app size, and it's configurable so you can have full control over what pieces you want to use.
-Most developers will leave the default configuration, but check out the "Advanced Configuration" sections if you are curious.
+The reason react-native-unimodules exists is so that we can reuse native code across Expo modules to reduce code duplication, improve reliability, and provide a consistent API across modules.
+For example, `Camera` can use native code from `FileSystem` and `Permissions` rather than `Camera` reimplementing the functionality those modules provide.

 ## Setting up react-native-unimodules

-The most up-to-date installation and configuration instructions are kept [in the README on GitHub](https://github.com/expo/expo/blob/master/packages/react-native-unimodules/README.md) Follow those instructions and it should take a few minutes to set up.
-If you'd prefer, you can use expo-cli to initialize a new app preconfigured with react-native-unimodules and expo-updates for you.
-[Read about that in "Up and Running"](../hello-world/).
+Follow the the [installing react-native-unimodules guide](/bare/installing-unimodules/).
+It should take about five minutes to configure in an existing app.

-## Installing libraries from the Expo SDK
+## Install libraries from the Expo SDK

 The short version: find an Expo package that you would like to use in the API reference or by searching this documentation, eg: [expo-web-browser](/versions/latest/sdk/webbrowser/),install it with npm, then run `npx pod-install` and re-build your app.